AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/job-aids.md

 +++How to create a job aid?

-As an author, on the Job Aid page, click **Create**.
+As an author, on the Job Aid page, click **[!UICONTROL Create]**.
 Add the required details and save the Job Aid.

 After you create the Job Aid, you can add the Job Aid to a course, while creating the course.